vwilcox27/YSK/wordpress/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 = Does this support recurring payments, like for subscriptions? =

 Yes!

-= Does this support Checkout with PayPal from the cart view? =
+To implement recurring billing, you must use [WooCommerce Subscriptions](http://woocommerce.com/products/woocommerce-subscriptions/) with this plugin.

+= What currencies can I use? =

+This plugin supports all countries in which Braintree is available.
+You can use your native currency, or you can add multiple merchant IDs to process different currencies via different Braintree accounts.
+To use multi-currency, your site must use a **currency switcher** to adjust the order currency (may require purchase).
+We've tested this plugin with the [Aelia Currency Switcher](https://aelia.co/shop/currency-switcher-woocommerce/) (requires purchase).

+= Can non-US merchants use this? =

 Yes!

-= What currencies can I use? =

-PayPal Powered by Braintree for WooCommerce is available in the U.S. only.
+Merchants outside the US must manually enter API credentials from Braintree rather than using the Braintree connect workflow, but the plugin functions the same way for US and non-US merchants.

 = Does this support both production mode and sandbox mode for testing? =

 Yes it does - production and sandbox mode is driven by how you connect.
 You may choose to connect in either mode, and disconnect and reconnect in the other mode whenever you want.

 = Where can I find documentation? =

-For help setting up and configuring, please refer to our [user guide](http://docs.woothemes.com/document/woocommerce-gateway-paypal-powered-by-braintree/)
+For help setting up and configuring, please refer to our [user guide](http://docs.woocommerce.com/document/woocommerce-gateway-paypal-powered-by-braintree/).

 = Why isn't PayPal working?
 Credit cards work fine. =

 Make sure PayPal is enabled on your Braintree account by following the [Braintree PayPal Setup Guide](https://articles.braintreepayments.com/guides/paypal/setup-guide).

-= What do I need to do if I'm updating from the retired premium Braintree plugin from WooThemes.com? =
+= What do I need to do if I'm updating from the retired SkyVerge Braintree plugin from WooCommerce.com? =

-You'll need to go through the same installation process as everyone else.
-Luckily it's only a few clicks (no need to copy and paste API keys) so it should only take a minute.

-Credit card tokens will not migrate.
-Your customers will have to reenter their CC details once.
-All  transactions made with the new plugin will let the user choose if they want their CC details saved (as tokens of course) so they don't have to reneter them every time.
+The old merchant account settings from the retired plugin will be migrated, and card tokens will migrate as well.
+As of version 2.0, this plugin is a drop-in replacement for the premium Braintree plugin, so you can safely upgrade to this plugin, which will deactivate the retired Braintree plugin.

 = Can I use this extension just for PayPal and use another gateway for Credit Cards? =

-You have to connect to PayPal through your Braintree account so it doesn't make a lot of sense to use this just for PayPal.
-But there's nothing stopping you from adding another gateway to accept credit cards.
+Yes!
+Please upgrade to version 2.0 to enable gateways individually.
+If you want to use the PayPal gateway alone and plan to use Subscriptions, please [view our user guide](https://docs.woocommerce.com/document/woocommerce-gateway-paypal-powered-by-braintree/#paypal-only) for set up tips.

 = Where can I get support or talk to other users? =